-The College of Agriculture and Life Sciences requires graduate students to be enrolled in at least 10 units each semester, and to maintain a GPA of 3.0 in order to remain in good standing.
-SPLS requires a cumulative GPA of 3.2 to remain in good standing.
+The College of Agriculture and Life Sciences requires graduate students to be enrolled in at least 9 units each semester of the first year, at least 6 units per semester thereafter, and to maintain a GPA of 3.0 in order to remain in good standing.
+SPLS requires a cumulative GPA of 3.2 to remain in good standing (see Satisfactory Academic Progress, below).